JWST Target Visibility Tools

 This tool can be run interactively, producing results like diagnostic plots and ASCII tables on the screen.
 In the interactive plot mode, you can pan and zoom within the individual panels for a more detailed view.
 Command-line options can also be used to save output to files.
 For bulk processing, you can write a simple script to run the GTVT in batch mode.

-As of early March 2018, the GTVT contains an option for use with moving targets as well as fixed targets.
-If you downloaded the GTVT prior to that time and want the version that permits moving targets to be assessed, you will need to re-install.
+The GTVT contains an option for use with moving targets as well as fixed targets.
 See JWST Moving Target Visibility Tool Help for further details.

 The GTVT tool help page has a detailed description of the tool, including examples.

 Users planning observations for coronagraphy have additional constraints beyond target visibility, such as the position angle of a disk or the placement of a known companion relative to the host star.
 The CVT provides a GUI-based tool specifically for helping you pre-plan JWST coronagraphic observations with NIRCam and MIRI, and to verify that they will work in APT.
 This tool provides overall target visibility information as well as information on the location of assumed companions relative to instrumental structures such as occulting bars in NIRCam or boundaries in the MIRI 4-quadrant phase mask (4QPM) coronagraphs and a function of time.
 It also shows how the instantaneous roll flexibility changes (from approximately ±3.5° to ±7° from nominal) over the visibility period, which is an important consideration for many coronagraphic observations.

 The CVT is written in Python, but can be installed as an app that launches a GUI.
 Like the GTVT, the GUI can be manipulated to pan and zoom on the plots.

 Accessing the target visibility tools